21phuctran/analyzing-macros-in-recipes/README.md

 | 412 broccoli casserole                | 306168  | 40          | 2008-05-30    | ['60-minutes-or-less', 'time-to-make',...] | 6           | ['Preheat oven to 350°F...',...] | 9                  | 2013-08-02     | 5.0        | ... | 3.0                      | 11.0                | 15.6            | 8.25             | 34.85            | 31.56           | 44.76        | 23.67          | False            | 0.031               |

 ### Univariate Analysis
+We first examined the distribution protein macro percentage in the recipe.
+As the plot belows reveals, the distribution is skewed to the right, which suggests that most recipes on food do not have high protein percentage in their nutrition.
+Additionally, as the protein percentage increases, there are less recipes.

+<iframe
+  src="assets/protein_percentage_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Bivariate Analysis